 As a rule of thumb, you should never hire anyone above the midpoint, and if they have no experience, they should definitely start at the bottom of the range.

 The goal is to offer fair compensation that you can afford.

-Once the salary range is figured out, look at other benefits you offer and put together a package showing them total compensation including health, dental, retirement benefits, and what it is costing the company for their entire benefits package.
+Once the salary range is figured out, look at other benefits you offer and put together a package showing them total compensation, including health, dental, and retirement benefits, and what it is costing the company for their entire benefits package.

 This gives the candidate the total cost that the organization will be paying to hire them.

 Never discuss salary without including a discussion of other benefits.
 If they talk about prior salaries as a comparison, always ask what benefits came with that salary and do a comparison.